-It is most often seen as a transfer journal entry & is a critical part of final accounts of a business are prepared.
+It is most often seen as a transfer journal entry & is a critical part of the final accounts of a business.

 Uses of this entry

 - For correction of a mistake

 - For reclassification of a long-term asset as a current asset

 - For reclassification of a long-term liability as a current liability

 - To change the type & purpose of an asset in the financial statements